kristofferlind/1dv407-ooad/workshop2/diagrams.md

 ##Sequence diagrams
 All sequence diagrams are in code for [websequencediagrams.com](https://www.websequencediagrams.com/).

-Every diagram has an initiator from MemberView/BoatView, this request actually comes from the controller because it's a console app, but is shown as coming from the view to structure the diagram.
+Every diagram has an initiator from `MemberView/BoatView`, this request actually comes from the controller because it's a console app.
+In the diagram it is however shown as coming from the view.
+This is because it improves the readability of the diagram.
 These diagrams has been stripped.
-For full details, check generated diagrams in the solution folder.
+For full details, check generated diagrams in the solution.

 ##Persistence
 Data is saved on change.